As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Does Moonstone Come from the Moon?

-All the remembered theories for moonstone’s unequaled qualities which were developed before modern science have something to do with the moon.
+All the remembered theories for the moonstone’s unequaled qualities, which were developed before modern science, have something to do with the moon.

-While we now know that moonstone is formed from feldspar, one of the most abundant substances on earth, it does not come from the moon.
-Feldspar is also found abundantly on the moon’s crust, but potassium feldspar is very rare and therefore it is quite improbable that any moonstones exist on the moon.
+While we know that moonstone is formed from feldspar, one of the most abundant substances on earth, it does not come from the moon.
+Feldspar is also found abundantly on the moon’s crust, but potassium feldspar is very rare, and therefore, it is quite improbable that any moonstones exist on the moon.

-Something with the beauty that demanded an ethereal explanation from some of the most pioneering civilizations happens quite naturally through physical processes right here on earth.
+Something with the beauty that demanded an ethereal explanation from some of the most pioneering civilizations happens naturally through physical processes right here on Earth.
 Oh, the wonders of gemstones!

 TIP: So the moonstone does not come from the moon, unfortunately.
-But don’t be sad, some rocks really come from the moon.
+But don’t be sad; some rocks come from the moon.
 The real Moon rocks.
 Read more about them here:

 Moon Rocks: Everything You Need to Know About Them